 By default a drone has only very limited programming.
 "Do this," "attack that," "defend me."
 These can be done as-is with no expenditure.
 However, by spending an advance the drone can be made totally independent and even given its own personality.
-This really isn't useful unless the drone is skilled.
+A drone operating independently is unattached and fate points cannot be spent towards its rolls.